How to Use Claude AI for Beginners in 2026 (Free Guide)

 2. 2

-Click “Sign in” top right, then create an account with email, Google, or Apple ID.
-They all take about the same amount of time.
+Click “Sign up” top right, then create an account with email, Google, or Apple ID.

 3. 3

 Verify your email if that’s the route you picked.
-The link usually shows up within a minute, and clicking it activates the account right away.
+The link usually shows up within a minute.

 4. 4